 Who is an eligible borrower for one-time restructuring under this framework?

-The following conditions must be satisfied to be an eligible borrower for restructuring under this framework:
+The following eligibility criteria must be satisfied to be an eligible borrower for loan restructuring under this framework:

 - The borrower is under stress on account of COVID-19